Fighting Malaria

 About Malaria

 Malaria, an ancient scourge of mankind, causes a heavy burden of mortality and morbidity in populations living in tropical and subtropical regions around the globe.
-According to the World Health Organization (WHO report 2021), about 241 million clinical malaria cases were reported in 2020 and about 627,000 patients, primarily children below the age of 5, died from malaria – more than 1,700 young lives lost every single day.
+According to the World Health Organization (WHO Malaria report 2023), about 263 million clinical malaria cases were reported in 2023 and about 597,000 patients, primarily children below the age of 5, died from malaria – more than 1,600 young lives lost every single day.

 Global programs to fight malaria, including eradication of the mosquito carrier, bednets, etc. have been somewhat successful, particularly during the past decade.
 However, in spite of political commitment, much of the success relies on a high degree of compliance.